top of page

 Q4: What theme or symbol often emerges in your work?
 Why?
 Do you have any new images or themes that are surfacing as you write?
 Comment on this in any way you would like.

 A4: My main theme in my non-fiction book, Express Yourself!
-Joyful Journaling for Kids! and my fictional series, Mount Shasta: The City of Telos is self-empowerment.
+Joyful Journaling for Kids! and my fictional series, Root of Telos is self-empowerment.
 I love to see my characters grow in confidence and inner strength.
 I like lacing yoga and meditation throughout the fiction because I find these tools so empowering and needed.
 So many teens are feeling lost.
 There are so many overwhelming factors that happen to our kids and teens that the world throws at them.
 Often that message gets put in their heads that they are not good enough, and I want my readers to know that they are good enough to fulfill their own dreams.

 Q5: What age group is this book for?